 Edvard Munch biography

-Painter Edvard Munch, born in 1863 in Löton, Norway, established a free-flowing, psychological-themed style all his own.
-His painting The Scream is one of the most recognizable works in the history of art.
-Later works were less intense, but his legacy was ensured by his earlier, darker paintings.
-As a testament to his importance, The Scream sold in 2012 for over $119 million, setting a new record.
+Born in 1863 in Löten, Norway, famed painter Edvard Munch established a free-flowing, psychological-themed style all his own.
+His painting "The Scream" ("The Cry"; 1893), is one of the most recognizable works in the history of art.
+His later works proved to be less intense, but his earlier, darker paintings ensured his legacy.
+A testament to his importance, "The Scream" sold for more than $119 million in 2012—setting a new record.

-Three years of study and practice later, Munch received a scholarship and traveled to Paris, where he spent three weeks.
-After returning to Oslo, Munch began working on new paintings, one of which was The Sick Child, which he would finish in 1886.
-In what would be seen as the first work to represent Munch’s break from the realist style, the painting symbolically captures intense emotion on the canvas—that surrounding the death of his sister some eight years before.
+Three years of study and practice later, Munch received a scholarship and traveled to Paris, France, where he spent three weeks.
+After returning to Oslo, he began working on new paintings, one of which was "The Sick Child," which he would finish in 1886.
+In what would be seen as the first work to represent Munch’s break from the realist style, the painting symbolically captures intense emotion on the canvas—specifically depicting his feelings about the death of his sister nearly nine years earlier.

-From 1889 (the year his father died) to 1892, he lived mainly in France, funded by state scholarships, embarking on the most productive, and troubled, period of his artistic life.
-It was at this stage that he undertook a series of paintings that he called the Frieze of Life, for which he created 22 works for a 1902 Berlin exhibition.
-With paintings bearing such titles as Melancholy, Jealousy, Despair, Anxiety and The Scream—the last of which, painted in 1893, would go on to become one of the most famous paintings ever produced—Munch’s mental state was on full display, and his style varied greatly depending on which emotion had taken hold of him while working on each particular painting.
-The collection was a huge success, and Munch soon became a known entity in the art world, finding brief happiness in a life otherwise colored by excessive drinking, family misfortune and mental distress.
+From 1889 (the year his father died) to 1892, Munch lived mainly in France—funded by state scholarships—embarking on the most productive, as well as the most troubled, period of his artistic life.
+It during this period that Munch undertook a series of paintings he called the "Frieze of Life," ultimately encompassing 22 works for a 1902 Berlin exhibition.
+With paintings bearing such titles as "Despair" (1892), "Melancholy" (c.
+1892–93), "Anxiety" (1894), "Jealousy" (1894–95) and "The Scream" (also known as "The Cry")—the last of which, painted in 1893, would go on to become one of the most famous paintings ever produced—Munch’s mental state was on full display, and his style varied greatly, depending on which emotion had taken hold of him at the time.
+The collection was a huge success, and Munch soon became known to the art world.
+Subsequently, he found brief happiness in a life otherwise colored by excessive drinking, family misfortune and mental distress.

-Success was not enough to tame Munch's inner demons for long, and as the 1900s began, his drinking became out of control.
-In 1908, hearing voices and suffering paralysis on one side, he collapsed and soon checked himself into a private sanitarium, where he drank less and regained some mental composure.
+Success wasn't enough to tame Munch's inner demons for long, however, and as the 1900s began, his drinking spun out of control.
+In 1908, hearing voices and suffering from paralysis on one side, he collapsed and soon checked himself into a private sanitarium, where he drank less and regained some mental composure.

-In May 2012, Munch's The Scream went on the auction block and sold for more than $119 million at Sotheby's in New York, a record-breaking price, sealing its reputation as one of the most famous and important works of art ever produced.
+In May 2012, Munch's "The Scream" went on the auction block, selling at Sotheby's in New York for more than $119 million—a record-breaking price—sealing its reputation as one of the most famous and important works of art ever produced.